 - Improvised Weapon: As Homer fights Fat Tony's gangsters.

 - I Will Only Slow You Down: At the sci-fi convention brawl, Mark Hamill tells Homer to move on without him because he twisted his ankle.
 Homer responds with a No One Gets Left Behind and carries Hamill out.
+And then, Homer sees that Hamill didn't twist his ankle, after all.

 - Kiss of Death: From Fat Tony to the mayor... via Homer.